Hugius/FabiEngine3D/FabiEngine3D/README.md

 ## Model editor
 ![model](engine/readme/model_editor.png)
-- You can create, edit, delete models that can be added to a scene or placed with scripting
+- You can create, edit, delete models that can be placed in scene or placed with scripting
 - A model must **at least** consist of a mesh
 - Textures can be added to the model as well as a custom color
 - Properties include: size, culling, alpha removal, instanced rendering, color, UV-repeat, level of detail
 - Lighting: specular reflection (+ factor & intensity), lightness, shadowed, sky reflection, scene reflection
 - You can also add 1 or more **AABBs** to the model.
 Every individual box has a position and size.
-These AABBs are bound to the model's transformation
+- All AABBs are bound to the model's transformation (translation, rotation, scaling)
 ### Normal mesh
 - **Mesh**: OBJ format mesh file from  `user\assets\meshes`
 - **Diffuse map**: colored 24bit PNG file from `user\assets\textures\diffuse_maps\`